-Being patient when working with the various software packages and having an eye for detail.
+The most challenging aspect about this course is: Being patient when working with the various software packages and having an eye for detail.

-Creating a product that you can be proud of and learning new software packages.
+The most rewarding aspect about this course is: Creating a product that you can be proud of and learning new software packages.